xiurongy3506/independent_study/entries/entry1.md

 ## Takeaways
 1. **Plan before you actually start.** It is always helpful to think about what you want to create first and then decide what tools you would need to create.
 2.  **Look up for resources.** I had to watch multiple Youtube videos and even read a book in the end to get started with the very basics of understanding Xcode and Swift.
-3. **Learn Actively.** Reading a 114 page book will be boring.
-Luckily, there are visualizations and clear directions, so I opened Xcode and try the steps while following along.
+3. **Learn Actively.** Reading a 114 pages of a book without storyline can be boring (in my opinion).
+Luckily, the _Starter's Guide_ has clear visualizations and clear directions, so I opened Xcode and try the steps while following along.
 Trying out things helps me learn the best.